Skip to Main Content

 Updating SC Regulations for Good Law using Westlaw's KeyCite® Citator

-2. If there is a flag, click on the flag to investigate the specific reason the flag was applied.
-In the example below, where there is a yellow flag due to a proposed regulation, clicking the flag takes you to that proposed regulation.
-Because there is only one proposed regulation that is the reason for the flag, you can click either the top yellow flag by the regulation's citation, or the slightly lower yellow flag next to the words "Proposed Regulation" -- either one will take you to that proposed regulation.
+If there is a flag, click on the flag to investigate the specific reason the flag was applied.
+In the example above, where there is a yellow flag due to a proposed regulation, clicking the flag takes you to a link to the proposed regulation.
+Because there is only one proposed regulation that is the reason for the flag, you can click either the top yellow flag by the regulation's citation, or the slightly lower yellow flag next to the words "Proposed Regulation" and either one will take you to that proposed regulation.

-3. It can also be helpful to select the History tab.
+It can also be helpful to select the History tab.
 If there is a content type under the History tab called "Validity," investigate each entry there to determine its effect on the validity of the regulation.
-In the example below, there are 2 proposed regulations listed under Validity; these are the same proposed regulations that are the reason for the yellow flag.
-The "Versions" below indicates the State Register document that most recently amended the regulation.
+In the example above, there is one proposed regulation listed under Validity; this is the same proposed regulation that is the reason for the yellow flag.
+The "Versions" option, under "Content types" above, provides the most recent text of the regulation as well as the text of prior versions (if available).

 Finding Other Resources in Westlaw